compphil2mmae/compphil2mmae.github.io/content/en/publication/roser-seidel-2013/index.md

 ---
 title: Ethik des Klimawandels.
-Eine Einführung
+Eine Einführung (Ethics of climate change.
+An introduction)

 # Authors
 # A YAML list of author names